 3. DVR will engage MDOL’s Center for Workforce Research and Information to produce updated disability data on the employment status of Maine people with disabilities

-4. DVR will develop strategies with WIOA core partners to provide referrals to workforce services for individuals found eligible for DVR under Category 3 but unable to be served by DVR due to waitlist.
+4. DVR will develop strategies with WIOA core partners to provide referrals to workforce services for individuals found eligible for DVR under Categories 3 and 4but unable to be served by DVR due to waitlist.

 8. HOW THE AGENCY'S STRATEGIES WILL BE USED TO: